Xetirian/Xetirian.github.io/README.md

   Your browser does not support the video tag.
 </video>
 ---
+This is a screenshot of my sweet pepper detection and grasp generation project:
 ![paprika grasps](grasps.PNG)
 ---
+These are screenshots of my occlusion robust SL-Block tracking project:
 ![block detection](block_detection.PNG)
 ![block detection image 2](block_detection_2.PNG)
 ---